stackpulse/playbooks/postgres/long-running-sessions/README.md

 - Initiate triage by finding the applications which running the long sessions queries
 - Provide information from production PostgresSQL instance without having to provide multiple people direct access to production
 - Assist engineers to handle production issues by getting wider context regardless of their PostgresSQL expertise level
-- Easily terminate chosenn sessions directly from Slack
+- Easily terminate chosen sessions directly from Slack

 ## Your experience